menu

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Belcher is worth considering.

-As is often the case in a small village, Belcher doesn't have a public transportation system that people use for their commute.
+Belcher is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The overall education level of Belcher is somewhat higher than in the average US city of 21.84%: 27.50% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Belcher who are college-educated is somewhat higher than the average US community of 21.84%: 28.89% of adults in Belcher have at least a bachelor's degree.

-The per capita income in Belcher in 2022 was $32,229, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
-This equates to an annual income of $128,916 for a family of four.
+The per capita income in Belcher in 2022 was $38,464, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $153,856 for a family of four.
 However, Belcher contains both very wealthy and poor people as well.

 Belcher is a somewhat ethnically-diverse village.
 The people who call Belcher home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belcher residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belcher include Irish, English, Italian, German, and British.
+Important ancestries of people in Belcher include English, German, Irish, French, and Italian.

 The most common language spoken in Belcher is English.
 Other important languages spoken here include Italian and Spanish.